-Those promises remind me of the quote from the Disney Movie Beauty and the Beast by Cogsworth “Well, there's the usual things.
-Flowers, chocolates, promises you don't intend to keep.”
+Those promises remind me of the Disney Movie Beauty and the Beast quote by Cogsworth "Well, there's the usual things.
+Flowers, chocolates, promises you don't intend to keep."

-Inevitably the parent who said they would help out with things other than child support inevitably does not.
-When a potential consult asks me about accepting such a deal I tell them they should get the money then they can buy those things for themselves.
+Inevitably the parent who said they would help out with things other than child support does not.
+When a potential consultant asks me about accepting such a deal, I tell them they should get the money to buy those things for themselves.

-Alternatively, we need to put those promises in the order as additional child support so that those promises are enforceable.
+Alternatively, we need to put those promises in Order as additional child support so that those promises are enforceable.